kevicency/formik-office-ui-fabric-react/README.md

 )
 ```

-For a complete list of supported components, see [Storybook](https://kmees.github.io/formik-office-ui-fabric-react)
+For a complete list of supported components, see the [Storybook](https://kmees.github.io/formik-office-ui-fabric-react)

 ## Development